Perry County, Tennessee

 In 1806, the Cherokee ceded to the United States the land that would later become Perry County in the Treaty of Washington.
 The county was established by the Tennessee General Assembly in 1819 from parts of Wayne County, Hickman County, and Humphreys County.
-In 1846, the portions of Perry County located west of the Tennessee River were split off to form Decatur County.
+In 1845, the portions of Perry County located west of the Tennessee River were split off to form Decatur County.

 Agriculture and forestry are the largest components of the local economy, supplemented by light industry and tourism.
 Perry County is one of the most economically disadvantaged counties in the state.
 It was severely impacted by the Great Recession of 2008, at one point having the second highest unemployment rate in the United States, and as of 2020 continues to lag behind the rest of the state in various economic indicators, including income inequality and poverty rates.
-Transportation infrastructure in the county is limited, with no access to railroads, commercial airports or riverports, or freeways.
+Transportation infrastructure is limited, and no railroads, commercial airports, or freeways are present in the county.

-Over 80% of the county is forested.
+Over 80 percent of the county is forested.
 The county's terrain is largely defined by its two major rivers, the Buffalo and the Tennessee, and features ridges and valleys that form tributaries to the rivers.
 Agriculture and outdoor recreation benefit from plentiful fresh water sources, fertile crop land, and abundant wildlife.
-Mousetail Landing State Park is the largest protected area in the county and a significant driver of nature tourism in the area.
+Mousetail Landing State Park is the largest protected area in the county and a significant driver of nature tourism in the region.